yieldfarming/yieldfarming/README.md

 * [Synthetix's Curve sBTC Pool Token Staking Pool](https://yieldfarming.info/sBTC/) yields SNX, REN, BAL, CRV
 * [Synthetix's iETH Token Staking Pool](https://yieldfarming.info/ieth/) yields SNX

+### Troubleshooting
+Try opening the page in incognito and see if it works.
+If it does, its probably your browser caching old files.

 ### Donations
 If you'd like to support this project, feel free to send me some scrap tokens :)